In brief:Â

 Best for: Navigating complex state-specific payroll registration obligations in the US

-Middesk’s payroll compliance solution, Agent, has a direct link to Secretary of State offices in each US state and territory.
-This makes it easy to follow and stay up to date with US state payroll tax regulations, regardless of which state your employees are in.
+Middesk’s Payroll Tax Registration solution, Agent, has a direct link to Secretary of State offices in each US state and territory.
+This makes it easy to follow and stay up to date with US state payroll tax regulations and ensure you meet compliance standards, regardless of which state your employees are in.

 Agent also organizes, tags, and provides notifications regarding regulatory agency mail.
 This allows you to know what actions to take on what paperwork, and by when.
 Agent is even able to integrate pre-existing registration information from other payroll systems (making integration a breeze), and sort accounts by the specific states they’re in.
 Middesk can even automate payroll tax registration to improve efficiency.